Tree shaping methods: Grafting

 Grafting is a commonly employed technique that exploits the natural biological process of inosculation.
 A branch or plant is cut and a piece of another plant is added and held in place.
 Various types of grafting all share the goal of encouraging the tissues of one plant to fuse with those of another.

 Grafting is applied to create permanent connections and joints.
 In some cases, trees are grafted while they are growing, while in other cases, mature trees may be intertwined and the stems of two or more trees are then grafted together to create chairs, ladders, and other fanciful sculptures.

 Pruning

 Pruning can be used to balance a design by controlling and directing growth into a desired shape.
 Pruning above a leaf node can steer plant growth in the direction of the natural placement of that leaf bud.
 Pruning may also be used to keep a design free of unwanted branches and to reduce canopy size.
 Pruning is sometimes the only technique used to craft a project.
 Deciduous trees are mainly pruned in winter, repeated over pruning of tree may stunt a tree or even kill it.

 Timing

-Using time as part of the construction is intrinsical to achieving this art form.
+Using time as part of the construction is intrinsic to achieving this art form.